 Information For Candidates For City Offices

-Petitions or filing fee must be submitted at the City Clerk's Office by April 20, 2021 by 4:00 PM EST
+Petitions or filing fee must be submitted at the City Clerk's Office by April 25, 2023 at 4:00 PM EST

 in accordance with MCL 168.644f.

 Withdrawal deadline: April 28, 2023 at 4:00 PM

 Offices to be filled:

 Mayor - One (1) to be elected for two (2) year term.

 Council members - Three (3) to be elected for four (4) year terms.

 Pursuant to Section 5.1 of the City Charter, candidates for office must be qualified and registered electors of the City prior to the last day for filing petitions for such office and shall not have been found guilty of a felony.

 - Petitions and Affidavits must contain the office for which the candidate is filing.

 - Nominating petitions shall be in the form approved and designated by the Secretary of State for the nomination of non-partisan offices.
 These forms are available at the City Clerk’s Office.